Public transport in Tallinn

 Public transport in Tallinn consists of bus, tram, trolleybus, train, and ferry services.
 Tallinna Linnatranspordi (TLT) operates bus, tram and trolleybus routes, Elron operates train services, and Spinnaker OÜ operates the ferry service to Aegna Island on the high speed craft Vegtind.
 Tallinn is the only city in Estonia to have ever used trams or trolleybuses.
 Use of trolleybuses has decreased since their peak operation in 1988.
-Since 2024, diesel busses have started to be replaced by compressed gas–powered and battery electric buses.
+Since 2024, diesel buses have started to be replaced by compressed gas–powered and battery electric buses.

 History

 The first tram route in Tallinn was opened in 1888.
 For their first 30 years of operation, Tallinn's trams were pulled by horses.
 The horse-drawn tram lines ran on the Narva, Tartu and Pärnu main roads, routes that remain in use today.
 The first electric trams went on the line in 1920, which were built locally in Tallinn using German and Swedish equipment.
 The use of trams as public transport was very popular during the period of the independent Republic of Estonia before World War II and the German and Soviet occupations.
 In 1939, the Tallinn tram carried more than 143 million passengers.

 Regular bus connections in Tallinn began in 1921 with five bus lines.
 By 2024, the bus system had 67 routes.

 Plans for trolleybus services began in 1946, and the first trolleybus route in Tallinn opened in 1965, during Soviet Union's occupation of Estonia.
 There were nine trolleybus routes at their peak, with 160 trolleybuses operating in 1988.
 As of 2024, there are four remaining routes, with 45 operating trolleybuses.

 The first passenger trains with steam locomotives began to serve the people of Tallinn and people living near the city in the 1870s.
 The country's first electric train line, operating between Tallinn and Pääsküla, opened in 1924.
 The Second World War was devastating for passenger train traffic.
 The retreating Red Army stole rolling stock in 1941, and the German occupiers dismantled the electricity grids.
 Passenger train traffic was reopened in 1944.
 Narrow-gauge railway passenger train traffic in Tallinn (with one of the most important stops at the port) operated from the beginning of the 20th century until the Soviet occupation forces liquidated them.

 Tallinn has been planning to construct a light rail service since 1970.
 The light rail project halted when Estonia regained independence from the Soviet Union's occupation, with planning resumed in the 2000s.